Child and Family Center

 Children must be enrolled at least two days per week.
 Scholarships and external funding are accepted.
 Find more information on the Rates tab.

 During the academic year, the Center provides breakfast and an afternoon snack.
 Families provide a healthy lunch for their child(ren) enrolled in our program.

 Madison College's Child and Family Center tuition rates are based on a sliding fee scale that uses family size and gross annual income to determine specific tuition rates.
-Fees are based on full-semester enrollment, and billing statements are provided on a four-week basis.
+Fees are based on full-semester enrollment, and billing statements are provided on a monthly basis.

 Fees will not be charged for dates when the Madison College campus is scheduled to be closed.

 The Madison College Child and Family Center supports several scholarships available to qualified Madison College students to help with the cost of child care.